1. Purpose and rationale

 Candidates will produce their ACU Card on demand at each examination.
 It must be displayed prominently on the desk during the examination.
-If the student does not have an ACU Card in their possession, an alternative photographic identification, such as a driver's licence or passport, may be used.
-If the student has no photographic identification in their possession, they will adhere to the procedures prescribed by the supervisor.
-Failure to provide suitable identification during an examination may result in suspension of access to unit results and academic transcripts until identification requirements are met.
+If the student does not have an ACU Card in their possession, they will be escorted to the Student Centre immediately following the examination to obtain a replacement ACU Card.

 7.8 Attendance form